JumpTask logo

 • Slow accumulation of points

-• Doesn’t support Spotify playlist streaming
+• Doesn’t support Spotify playlist or any other personal playlists

 It’s a decent choice for music lovers who want a low-effort way to earn extra cash while multitasking or relaxing.